-- 1. When cleaning the bore, use Traditions EZ CleanTM cleaning patches rather than shooting patches.
-Shooting patches are too small for cleaning and can be lost in the bore. - If a patch becomes lost in the bore, use Traditions Patch Puller Worm attached to a ramrod for retrieval, or if necessary, remove the breech plug and push the patch out through the breech area.
-Never load a charge over a lost patch. - 3.
-If unusual resistance is felt while loading a projectile, place a EZ CleanTM cleaning patch on a cleaning jag affixed to the end of a ramrod and run it the full length of the barrel several times with your objective being to remove as much of the fouling build up as possible.
+- 1. When cleaning the bore, use Traditions EZ Clean[TM] cleaning patches rather than shooting patches.
+Shooting patches are too small for cleaning and can be lost in the bore. - 2.
+If a patch becomes lost in the bore, use Traditions Patch Puller Worm attached to a ramrod for retrieval, or if necessary, remove the breech plug and push the patch out through the breech area.
+Never load a charge over a lost patch.

+3. If unusual resistance is felt while loading a projectile, place a EZ Clean[TM] cleaning patch on a cleaning jag affixed to the end of a ramrod and run it the full length of the barrel several times with your objective being to remove as much of the fouling build up as possible.
+Important: You will need to run some dry patches up and down the bore to dry it out before loading the gun again.

 NOTE: It should never be necessary to hammer or excessively force a projectile down the bore.
 Projectiles should load firmly against the powder charge with a series of short strokes.
 If the projectile is the proper size, unusual resistance usually indicates the need to swab the bore with a treated cleaning patch.
-Use EZ CleanTM solvent if barrel is heavily fouled.
+Use EZ Clean[TM] solvent if barrel is heavily fouled.
 An occasional cleaning of the bore with a brass Traditions Bore Brush is advisable to remove excessive plastic and fouling build-up.

 4. When target shooting or sighting in, develop a habit of consistently wiping the bore with Traditions Wonder Lube 1000 patches after each shot.
-Depending upon the specific load, temperature, and humidity, a short series of shots with black powder, Pyrodex® or Triple 7® can be fired before it becomes necessary to wipe the bore with Traditions EZ CleanTM patches or in order to remove fouling build-up.
+Depending upon the specific load, temperature, and humidity, a short series of shots with black powder, Pyrodex[®] or Triple 7[®] can be fired before it becomes necessary to wipe the bore with Traditions EZ Clean[TM] patches or in order to remove fouling build-up.